It’s the message that no vaper wants to see: the dreaded “Check Atomizer” or “No Atomizer”.

 All vapers will experience this problem at some point in their journey, and it can happen suddenly and without any apparent cause.
 Thankfully, while a bit frustrating, this is an easy problem to fix.

-“Check Atomizer” or “No Atomizer” will appear when your vape mod isn’t reading your coil correctly.
+“Check Atomizer” or “No Atomizer” will appear when your vape mod or pod vape isn’t reading your coil correctly.
 This can be due to the 510 connector not reading properly (where the tank screws onto the mod), the coil not making proper contact inside of the tank, or possibly a short.

 Simply put, if your mod can’t read your tank and coil resistance properly, it won’t be able to deliver power and therefore won’t work.
 In this quick guide you’ll learn how to fix this common annoyance and you’ll be back to vaping in no time!